pyqxd/SEM-1-Notes/Computer Fundamentals.md

     - **Technology:** **Transistors** replaced vacuum tubes.
 Transistors were a major breakthrough as they were smaller, faster, cheaper, more energy-efficient, and more reliable than vacuum tubes.

     - **Characteristics:** Second-generation computers were smaller, faster, and more reliable than the first generation.
-They also moved from complex binary machine language to symbolic, or **a2.2 Types of Computers ssembly languages**, which allowed programmers to write instructions using words instead of just numbers.
+They also moved from complex binary machine language to symbolic, which allowed programmers to write instructions using words instead of just numbers.

 - **Third Generation (1964-1971): Integrated Circuits (IC)**